dawright22/multi-cloud-connected/README.md

 ## please check to see if app_stack/app_cloud_name/vault/init.txt exists.

-## If it does please is remove it before running the setup scripts.
+## If it does please remove it before running again.